 FWGBD has been effectively gaining recognition and momentum as a key resource for providing education, guidance, and expertise to physicians and other healthcare providers in the care of women and girls with blood disorders.
 FWGBD’s Board and Medical Advisory Committee members (http://www.fwgbd.org/about) are leaders in clinical care and research in the area of women and blood disorders

 The FWGBD Special Research Award

-The overarching purpose of the award is two-fold: to support a research project in the area of bleeding disorders and their impact on women and girls that is proposed by junior faculty or fellows who are pursuing careers in the following disciplines: Adult or Pediatric Hematology; a Women's Reproductive Health speciality such as Obstetrics/Gynecology, Adolescent Medicine, or Pediatric/ Adolescent Gynecology; or another specialty that involves the care of women and girls with bleeding disorders; and 2) to further sustain an interest in translating research into clinical care that will ultimately improve the lives of these women and girls.
+The overarching purpose of the award is two-fold: to support a research project in bleeding disorders and their impact on women and girls.
+The project is to be one proposed by junior faculty or fellows who are pursuing careers in the following disciplines: Adult or Pediatric Hematology; a Women's Reproductive Health speciality such as Obstetrics/Gynecology, Adolescent Medicine, Pediatric/Adolescent Gynecology, or another subspecialty for which a major focus is the care of women and girls with bleeding disorders; and 2) to foster and sustain widepsread interest in translating research into clinical care that will ultimately improve the lives of affected women and girls.